maxrudolph1/maxrudolph1.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 I’m Max, a second year robotics graduate student at Georgia Tech.
 My research focuses on teaching robots how to control and coordinate themselves.
-I use deep reinforcement learning to teach teams of heterogeneous robots to coordinate themselves and quadrupedal robots how to navigate in real-world environments.
+I use reinforcement learning to teach teams of heterogeneous robots to coordinate themselves and quadrupedal robots how to navigate in real-world environments.
 I graduated from Georgia Tech in May 2020 with a degree in electrical engineering and a minor in robotics.

-I do work in the Robot Autonomy and Interacitve Learning lab (<a href="https://www.cc.gatech.edu/~chernova/">RAIL</a>) with Professor <a href="https://rail.gatech.edu/">Sonia Chernova</a> and the Structured Techniques for Algorithmic Robotics lab (<a href="https://gt-star-lab.github.io/">STAR</a>) with Professor <a href="https://harishravichandar.com/">Harish Ravichandar</a>.
-I also work closely with Robotics PhD student <a href="https://www.joannetruong.com/">Joanne Truong</a>.
+I do work in the Structured Techniques for Algorithmic Robotics lab (<a href="https://gt-star-lab.github.io/">STAR</a>) with Professor <a href="https://harishravichandar.com/">Harish Ravichandar</a> and the Robot Autonomy and Interacitve Learning lab (<a href="https://www.cc.gatech.edu/~chernova/">RAIL</a>) with Professor <a href="https://rail.gatech.edu/">Sonia Chernova</a>.
+I work closely with Robotics PhD student <a href="https://www.joannetruong.com/">Joanne Truong</a>.

 ## Education
 - **M.S. in Electrical and Computer Engineering**, College of Engineering, Georgia Institute of Technology, 2020-2021
-- **B.S. in Electrical and Computer Engineering**, College of Engineering, Georgia Institute of Technology, 2016-2020
+- **B.S. in Electrical Engineering and Minor in Robotics**, College of Engineering, Georgia Institute of Technology, 2016-2020

 ## Publications